MooersLab/pymolsnips/README.md

 <h2> <A name="gallery"> Gallery of snippet names and example output </A></h2>

 ![Alt text](Gallery.png?raw=true "Gallery")

-A complete listing of the current available snippets can be found by entering the tab trigge **lsSnips**.
+A complete listing of the currently available snippets can be found by entering the tab trigger **lsSnips**.
-Do this at the bottom of the script file that you are editing to use as a reference.
+Do this at the bottom of the pml script file that you are editing to use as a reference after commenting it out with pound symbols.

 <h2>  <A name="categories"> Snippet categories: </A> </h2>